 The Birmingham Six had their convictions overturned in 1991 for their part in the pub bombings of 1974 that killed 21 people and injured 182.
 Brown was to spend a total for 25 years in jail for a crime he never committed.

-I met the pair to discuss a new documentary on the scandalous plight of the wrongly convicted Fallout made for BBC Scotland.
+I met the pair to discuss a new documentary on the scandalous plight of the wrongly convicted Fallout made for BBC Scotland at the end of last year.
 ‘I have known Paddy for years.
 I have done time with all of his co-defendants.
 What this guy has done for miscarriages of justice and their families, he deserves a knighthood,’ Brown tells me.
 ‘Paddy should get the recognition he deserves.
 If he was doing it for the system, he’d get the recognition,’ he says.
 Brown pauses and quickly adds: ‘I have no doubt he would tell them where to shove it.’

 The pair have been on a university tour to promote their ‘Say I’m Innocent’ campaign.
 They have been to the European Parliament, the Irish parliament and most recently Westminster where the documentary was shown at the launch of the new all-party parliamentary group on miscarriages (see here).
 Hall and Brown want to make sure that the services available to guilty prisoners on release are also available to the innocent.
 They also want to establish a transition centre to allow them to re-integrate into society.